Open by Design · Community-driven

 Lazy consensus

-For smaller changes, we use lazy consensus: a proposal is posted publicly with 5 business days for review.
+For smaller changes: a proposal is posted publicly with 5 business days for review.
 No substantiated objections → accepted.

 A "block" must be justified and propose an alternative solution or adjustment.